kulhara-ankit/kulhara-ankit/README.md

 About Me :
 - 👋 Hi, I’m Ankit Kulhara
-- 👀 I’m interested in Python, ReactJS, nodejs and AWS Cloud
+- 👀 I’m interested in Python, ReactJS, nodejs, SQL database and AWS Cloud
 - 🌱 I’m currently honing my skills in Python and ReactJS.
 And Also looking for a job.
 - 📫 Reach me at a.kulhara7@gmail.com